mikecalvo/msse_seng_5199/week06/rest.md

 - Create this controller and make it a subclass of RestfulController

 ---

 # Muzic Artist REST Resource
 - Add an Artist resource via the UrlMappings/RestController approach
 - Add a unit test for the controller verifying the REST methods work

 ---
-# Custom Grails REST Services
-- Like scaffolding - simple Grails REST support is great for getting things up and running
-- Like scaffolding it lacks the flexibility to be useful in most real-world situations

----
 # Limitations of @Resource and RestfulController Approaches
 - Updates to domain model may unintentionally break clients
 - Timeline for API changes may be different than timeline for business or domain  changes